polaris-slo-cloud/polaris-slo-framework/README.md

 Documentation for the Polaris project can be found in the [docs](./docs) folder.

-This [video](https://www.youtube.com/watch?v=qRw_oyn_7Ss) provides an introduction to SLO script and shows an end-to-end demo.
+This [video](https://www.youtube.com/watch?v=qRw_oyn_7Ss) provides an introduction to SLO script and shows an end-to-end demo (note that in the video the old project name, SLOC, is used).